vikbert/vagrant-php7-symfony2/README.md

 192.168.7.7 php7symfony
 ```

-To view the demo application, go to `http://php7symfony` in the browser.
+To view the demo application, go to `http://php7symfony` in the browser.g